forestgrape/coronavirus/virion_viability/notes_on_viability_data.md

 The material the suspension with the virions was deposited before exposure.
 An empty field if the virions were kept in the suspension and not exposed to drying (therefore the humidity field is empty too).

 ## Table
+> The presentation of the table is not optimal on github (both github pages and github markdown viewer).
+Currently downloading is recommended.

 [**link to Table**](./viability_data.md)